JunHao-k/wallstyle_FE/README.md

 - Payment processing and ordering as a customer

 #### Admin
-- Search function against attributes such as Title, Themes, having discounts, whether item is part of a set, minmum and maximum discount and date which product was added
+- Search function against attributes such as Title, Themes, having discounts, whether item is part of a set, minimum and maximum discount and date which product was added
 - Read products and their variants for stock checking purposes

 #### Owner